Johann Maria Farina: Life

 Farina was born in Santa Maria Maggiore in the Duchy of Milan (under Habsburg rule).
-He settled in Cologne (Electorate of Cologne, Holy Roman Empire) in 1706 (as business representative of his uncle) and joined the company of his brother Johann Baptist Farina (1683–1732) which he had founded on 17 July 1709.
+He settled in Cologne (Electorate of Cologne, Holy Roman Empire) in 1706 (as a business representative of his uncle), and joined the company of his brother Johann Baptist Farina (1683–1732), which he had founded on 17 July 1709.
 This company would eventually become Johann Maria Farina gegenüber dem Jülichs-Platz GmbH (as of 1 March 1733), the world’s oldest perfume factory still in existence.

-His subtle fragrance Eau de Cologne became rapidly famous worldwide and in the 18th century was an indispensable accessory at all royal courts.
-The perfume maker chose to call his perfume after his new home town so as to honour it.
-Indeed, at the time when Farina first moved to Cologne, there were very strict laws regarding foreign settlers.
-Farina was granted citizenship and, in order to show off his gratitude, he named his very first creation Eau de Cologne (lit.
+His subtle fragrance, Eau de Cologne, became famous worldwide and, in the 18th century, was an indispensable accessory at all royal courts.
+The perfume maker named his perfume after his new hometown to honour it.
+Indeed, when Farina first moved to Cologne, strict laws governed foreign settlers.
+Farina was granted citizenship and, to show his gratitude, named his first creation Eau de Cologne (lit.
 French: "Water of Cologne").
 This perfume, being a real sensation at the time, contributed to Cologne’s global fame.

 Being the very first perfume of its kind on the market, the word "Cologne" quickly became a household name.

-Cologne refers to a perfume which is usually refreshingly light, unisex with a citrus-based head note.
+Cologne refers to a perfume that is usually refreshingly light, unisex, with a citrus-based head note.

-The perfume was given a French name because, in the 17th and 18th century, the French language was spoken in European high society and also used by tradesmen, hence Farina's name decision.
+The perfume was given a French name because, in the 17th and 18th centuries, French was spoken in European high society and used by tradesmen, hence Farina's decision.
 Counterfeits of the perfume only appeared at the end of the 18th century.
 After the French Revolution, Napoleon's troops occupied Cologne from 1794 to 1814 and introduced freedom of trade.
-Back then, registered trademarks did not exist, so there were many counterfeits.
+At the time, registered trademarks did not exist, so counterfeits were common.

 Death and legacy

 Farina died on 25 November 1766 in Cologne, aged 80.
-Today the 8th generation of the Farina family still produces the original Eau de Cologne.
+Today, the 8th generation of the Farina family still produces the original Eau de Cologne.